 Observational data from eight screening facilities in Vermont allowed the comparison of findings from 86,379 digital breast tomosynthesis (DBT) and 97,378 full-field digital mammography (FFDM) screening examinations performed between 2012 and 2016.
 Women were included if they had no history of breast cancer or breast implants and if they had not chosen to opt out of clinical research projects.
 Demographic and risk factor information was obtained by questionnaire, and pathology for all biopsies was obtained through the Vermont Breast Cancer Surveillance System.
 Recall rate was lower with DBT than with FFDM (7.9% vs. 10.9%; 95% confidence interval [CI], 0.77–0.85), but there was no difference in the rates of biopsy or the detection of benign or malignant disease.

 Characteristics of Cancers Detected by Breast Imaging

 Regardless of stage, nodal status, and tumor size, screen-detected cancers have a better prognosis than those diagnosed outside of screening.
-This suggests that they are biologically less lethal (perhaps slower growing and less likely to invade locally and metastasize), and are useful for predicting prognosis and for treatment planning.
+This suggests that they are biologically less lethal (perhaps slower growing and less likely to invade locally and metastasize).

 Similarly, an examination of the breast cancers found in three randomized screening trials (Health Insurance Plan, National Breast Screening Study [NBSS]-1, and NBSS-2) accounted for stage, nodal status, and tumor size and determined that patients whose cancer was found via screening had a more favorable prognosis.
 The relative risks (RR) for death were 1.53 (95% CI, 1.17–2.00) for interval and incident cancers, compared with screen-detected cancers; and 1.36 (95% CI, 1.10–1.68) for cancers in the control group, compared with screen-detected cancers.